 Speech and language therapy with the RDSPD SLP is provided to students who are instructed in the RDSPD cluster site self-contained and resource deaf education classrooms.
-Therapy is conducted in small group pullouts and through collaborative lessons in the classrooms as determined appropriate by the student's ARD Committee.
-Speech and language services also include evaluation, collaboration with classroom teachers to plan and implement activities, and consulting with private speech therapists, audiologists, and cochlear implant teams to meet students' auditory, speech, and language needs.
+Therapy is conducted in small group pull outs and through collaborative lessons in the classrooms as determined appropriate by the student's ARD Committee.
+Speech and language services also include evaluation, collaboration with classroom teachers to plan and implement activities, and consulting with private speech therapists, audiologists and cochlear implant teams to meet students' auditory, speech, and language needs.

-Speech and language therapy is available for students with the eligibility of DHH who are enrolled at their home campus (but not in a deaf education cluster site classroom) and have an IEP for speech services.
-These students will receive speech therapy services from the district/campus in which they attend.
+Speech and language therapy is available for students with the eligibility of DHH who are enrolled in Fort Bend ISD (but not in a deaf education cluster site classroom) and have an IEP for speech services.
+These students will receive speech therapy services from the Fort Bend ISD campus in which they attend.